xmacex/monomaniac/README.md

 ## Documentation

 Install the mod, and it will appear `SYSTEM > MODS`, disabled by default.
-Enable it, restart norns. `E3` clockwise will enable mono input, or more precisely routing left input to both left and right channels.
-Clockwise will return back to routing left input to left channel and right input to right channel.
+Enable it, restart norns. `E3` clockwise ↷ will enable mono input, or more precisely routing left input to both left and right channels.
+Counterclockwise U+21B6 ↶ will return back to routing left input to left channel and right input to right channel.

 Note the mod will not currently save state and does not *actually* know if it is in mono or stereo mode.. sorry this is a little sketchy.
 Use your ears!
 Rebooting norns will always return norns to the nornal stereo mode.